Pamela Y. Collins: Career

 At the turn of the 21st century, Collins worked with the NIMH to conduct HIV care and prevention trials.
 She co-led an HIV in Psychiatric Institutions training project and joined the Mother to Child transmission-Plus project.
-She also worked as an Assistant Professor of Clinical Psychiatry at Columbia University's Mailman School of Public Health where she co-founded a six-month practicum in a developing nation.
+She also worked as an assistant professor of Clinical Psychiatry at Columbia University's Mailman School of Public Health where she co-founded a six-month practicum in a developing nation.
 In 2007, she partook in the practicum and travelled to Rwanda in order to educate Rwanda staff on HIV and mental health.

 In 2010, the NIMH Office for Special Populations and the Office of Global Mental Health were merged to form the Office for Research on Disparities and Global Mental Health, with Collins as its director.
 The following year, Collins helped lead the Grand Challenges in Global Mental Health Initiative, which aimed to "identify the most pressing priorities for improving mental health care around the world."
 Following this initiative, Collins co-edited The Lancet series on Global Mental Health and led the development of the 2013 PLoS Medicine Policy Forum series on global perspectives for integrating mental health.
 After eight years with the NIMH, Collins was appointed the Director of Global Mental Health at the University of Washington with a joint appointment as a professor in the Departments of Psychiatry and Behavioral Sciences and Global Health.

+Collins was elected a member of the National Academy of Medicine in 2025.